Desserts

-Origin: American Northeast
+Origin: North American, American Northeast

 Equipment: Dutch Oven or Skillet

-I was first introduced to slump in Washington, where Anthony's Seafood had possibly the best dessert ever, Huckleberry Slump.
-No visit to Anthony's was ever complete without a warm helping of slump topped with a scoop or two of the ice cream of the day.
-For those unfamiliar with slump (also called a grunt in some areas of the U.S), it is very similar to a cobbler, except where a cobbler may be topped with dough or dumplings and then cooked in an oven, a slump is cooked on the stove top, grill, or campfire in a covered skillet or dutch oven.
+Also called a grunt in some areas of the U.S, a slump is very similar to a cobbler, except where a cobbler may be topped with dough or dumplings and then cooked in an oven, a slump is cooked on the stove top, grill, or campfire in a covered skillet or Dutch oven.
 Drops or balls of dumpling are added to the fruit and as the fruit is steamed during cooking the dumplings are also cooked to chewy perfection.
+This fruit dessert is served warm, typically with ice cream.

 Making the Fresh Blackberry Slump